Cogges/cogges.github.io/sunday.md

 ###Summer Sundays.
 From Sunday 26th July to the end of August each of the 6 Sundays will be a different format at 10.30am.
 More details to follow.
 The 8am services will continue as usual but there will not be any Sunday evening services during this time.

+**8am Services** will continue as usual during this time but there will be no Evening Services.

+* 26th July
+    * **9.15am** Morning Service
+    * **12.30pm** Connect BBQ’s and Picnics
+* 2nd August
+    * **10.30am** Praying for our community.
+A short service followed by a prayer walk around Witney
+* 9th August
+    * **10.30am** Church at the Farm.
+Come along to the farm for an informal service & treasure hunt.
+* 16th August
+    * **9.15am** Thanksgiving Service
+    * **10.30am** Skip & Pick.
+We will be tidying the area around the church with a skip available to de-clutter.
+* 23rd August
+    * **10.30am** Prayer Sunday.
+An opportunity to pray in different ways in the church.
+* 30th August
+    * **10.30am**  Mission – Life beyond the Lychgate.
+A celebratory service to hear about the many ways we are looking out to our world at Cogges.
+This will be held in the church.

 ### 8.00am Holy Communion
 This is a reflective service of Holy Communion following the Book of Common Prayer.
 There is a short sermon but no hymns.
 On the first Sunday each month, the service is followed by "Coffee and Croissants" in the Church Centre.